Loading Events

 AbSec is developing two major community-led reports guided by lived experiences across Housing, Justice, Disability, Health and Early Childhood.

-We are visiting communities across NSW to listen and ensure ACCO voices are central to understanding what is working, what is not, and what needs to change.
+Through Evidence to Action, we are visiting communities across NSW to listen and ensure Aboriginal and ACCO voices are central to understanding what is working, what is not, and what needs to change across the systems that impact children, families, and communities.

 What you share will inform:

-• The State of Sector Report – A clear picture of how systems are currently working
+• The State of Sector Report – Providing a clear picture of how systems are currently operating for Aboriginal communities

 • Gap Analysis and Prioritisation Report – Identifying the most urgent gaps and reform priorities

-Absec is inviting three ACCOs to pilot a new Support Package focused on:
+As part of this work, AbSec is inviting three ACCOs to participate in a pilot of a new Comprehensive Support Package focused on strengthening:

 • Workforce